sustainable-computing-io/kepler-operator/docs/user/guides/power-monitor.md

 The ConfigMap must exist in the same namespace as PowerMonitor components.

+For detailed examples and best practices on using custom ConfigMaps, see the [Custom ConfigMaps Guide](./custom-configmaps.md).

 ## Common Use Cases

 **Note**: All examples below use the required name `power-monitor`.
 You cannot create multiple PowerMonitor resources with different names.